Indian Premier League (IPL) Sponsors 2026

 In February 2024, RuPay, an Indian financial and payment services system, became an official IPL partner with a bid of INR 210 crore on a three-year basis.
 RuPay did not face any competition in this category.

-The partnership is set to run until the 2026 IPL season.
+The partnership is set to run until the conclusion of the 2026 IPL season.

-In Jan 2026, Google’s AI Platform Gemini signed a multi-year partnership deal with the Indian Premier League.
+In January 2026, Google’s AI platform Gemini signed a multi-year partnership agreement with the IPL.

 Official Umpire Partner: Wonder Cement